Scientific-Computing-Lab/ParallelCodeEstimation/README.md

 # Modified HeCBench for Roofline Analysis

 We took this version of HeCBench and are modifying it to build the CUDA and OMP codes to gather their roofline performance data.
-So far we have the CUDA codes building without issue.
+So far we have a large portion of the CUDA and OMP codes building without issue.
 We use CMake because the `autohecbench.py` was giving us trouble with easily switching out compilers and build options.
+There were also many issues with individual makefiles, so we decided to put all the build commands into one big `CMakeLists.txt` file for simplicity.
 We also wanted to create distinct phases of building and gathering data which wasn't too easy with `autohecbench.py`.

 We might change our automated build and data gathering process in the future, for now what we have is working fine.